 Reporters cover state government — issues and personalities — for 30 Michigan news organizations in Lansing’s largest news bureau.
 They interview important newsmakers of the day – the governor, Supreme Court justices, lawmakers, department heads, lobbyists, leaders of public interest groups.

 They also talk with “real people” to find out how state policies formulated in Lansing affect their daily lives in their hometowns.

 Michigan State University students can enroll in Capital News Service (JRN 420) for 3 credits in the fall or the spring or both.

-Correspondents are mostly School of Journalism students.
-Some come from other MSU majors and are encouraged to apply.
+Correspondents are mostly School of Journalism students, but some come from other MSU majors and all are encouraged to apply.
 Students immediately report for member news organizations.
 If your background is other than journalism, discuss your interest directly with the instructor.

 After taking CNS for 3 credits, you can take it for variable credit in subsequent semesters.